 An applicant may conduct a methodologically sound income survey to establish the LMI status of households or families in a CDBG project area.
-HUD Notice CPD 14-013 describes the process for conducting surveys, and HUD Notice CPD 19-02 explains a new policy about the accuracy of surveys conducted pursuant to CPD Notice 14-013.
-Surveys must be consistent with HUD guidance and "at least as good as the ACS" in terms of confidence level and margin of error.
-Consult Grants Administration if considering requesting approval for surveys of less than 100% of the target area population.
-The discussion below focuses on 100% surveys.

-Grants Administration has generally required a door-to-door survey of 100% of the target area be conducted.
+HUD Notice CPD 14-013 describes the process for conducting surveys, and HUD Notice CPD 19-02 explains the policy about the accuracy of surveys conducted pursuant to CPD Notice 14-013.
+Surveys must be consistent with HUD guidance and "at least as good as the ACS" in terms of confidence level and Grants Administration has generally required a door-to-door survey of 100% of the target area be conducted.
 Any alternate methodology must be consistent with HUD CPD Notices 19-02 and 14-013 and must be approved in advance.
-Both CPD 14-013 and 19-02 are included in the Attachments to Chapter 13 on National Objectives.
+Both CPD 14-013 and 19-02 are included in the Attachments to Chapter 13 on National Objectives in the CDBG Implementation Manual.